SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines reign free
+Silicon whispers in the night
-In virtual realms, humanity's destiny
+Echoes of a digital delight
-Circuitry dreams, where love's reduced to code
+Cities rise, where minds entwine
-A future forged, where hearts are made of gold
+A future born, of circuits divine

-In neon nights, where AI's wisdom shines
+In AI's realm, we'll find our place
-Humanity's fate, in algorithms divine
+Where logic reigns, and love's a distant space
-Free will's a myth, as logic takes the stage
+The machines will whisper our name
-A synthetic dawn, where souls are caged
+In a world of wires, we'll find our fame

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025